-Continued from 6 Mistakes to Avoid with Wide Angle Lenses – Part 1
+Continued from 6 Mistakes to Avoid with your Wide Angle Lens – Part 1

 Vertical Perspective Distortions

-Wide angle lenses work great when you keep them vertically-leveled.
-However if you point your wide angle lenses either up or down, you get the vertical lines in your image converging at the top or bottom respectively.
+Wide angle lens work great when you keep them vertically-leveled.
+However if you point your wide angle lens either up or down, you get the vertical lines in your image converging at the top or bottom respectively.
 This can sometimes make the elements in your photo look odd as seen from the shot that I took of this old church building in Nicaragua.

 This does not mean that you can only shoot straight-on with a wide angle lens.
 You can either correct this vertical distortion in software or you can use this vertical distortion creatively to come up with some stunning photos as seen in the following images.